mercedes-benz/sechub/sechub-analyzer-cli/README.md

 # SecHub Analyzer CLI

+SecHub analyzer CLI is a command line tool which analyzes source files.

+__At the moment it only scans for sechub markers.__

+## SecHub markers

 SecHub Analyzer CLI looks for markers in files and reports back the location of those markers.
 The markers are:

 - Start: `NOSECHUB`